 Further recognition has come in recent years with a series of Danish films gaining Oscar nominations in the Best Foreign Language Film category.
 Three Danish films have won the award in the past, with Babette’s Feast (1987), Pelle the Conqueror (1987) and In a Better World (2010) picking up the prestigious gong.

-Technically, can’t Denmark also claim The Lego Movie as one of their own as well?
+Technically, can’t Denmark also claim The Lego Movie as one of its own as well?

 Just like Denmark, Norway is home to a booming film and TV industry.
 Innovative web-series Skam has been causing a stir, and not just because it combines traditional TV with online clips.
 The series, which follows the lives of a group of teenagers in Oslo, has been praised for its honest depiction of adolescence.